Ragekill3377/Titanox/Readme.md

 ```
 It will install theos for you. wait until installation is completed.

-**For more detailed/well-explained steps, please head over to https://theos.dev/docs for installing theos on your platform**
+**For more detailed/well-explained steps, please head over to [theos's official documentation](https://theos.dev/docs) for installing theos on your platform**

 ## Compiling:~
 * You can use **Theos** to build your own jailbroken or jailed/non-jailbroken IOS tweaks, frameworks, libraries etc.